tcotav/k8s-RBAC-user-create-auth/README.md

 ## Getting Into Kubernetes RBAC For User Authorization

-** Note -- this uses a method contrary to the kubernetes docs, namesly using a serviceccount for a user, but it works as I want it to so... **
+**Note -- this uses a method contrary to the kubernetes docs, namely using a serviceccount for a user, but it gets me what I want -- a kubectl user with limited access...**

 This assumes: